jtoguntoye/Devops-projects-documentation/Automate-infrastructure-with-Terraform-Part4-Terraform-cloud.md

   - Set two environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 These credentials will be used to privision your AWS infrastructure by Terraform Cloud

   <img width="902" alt="adding_Sensitive_environment_variables_to_terraform_cloud" src="https://user-images.githubusercontent.com/23315232/142169270-ae180417-67a7-4b25-9554-15d4b1aaff97.png">

-  #### Note: You need to also configure variables defined in the variables.tf file of your code repo either as a Terraform variable in Terraform cloud or in a `*.auto.tfvars` file.
+  #### Note: You need to also configure variables defined in the variables.tf file of your code repo either as a Terraform variable in Terraform cloud or in a `.auto.tfvars` file in your repo.

 - Run `terraform plan` and `terraform apply` from web console
   - Switch to "Runs" tab and click on "Queue plan manualy" button.
 If planning has been successfull, you can proceed and confirm Apply – press "Confirm and apply",         provide a comment and "Confirm plan"